yrammos/SublimeLog/README.md

 Note that Sublime Text no longer needs to be restarted for changes to these settings to take effect.

-### Limitations

-~~Due to technical limitations beyond my control, the plug in does not capture "system" messages output to the console by Sublime Text itself.
-Among them are, for example, `Reloading plugin...` messages.
-This should be inconsequential for most users of `SublimeLog` but Your Mileage May Vary.
-See [this thread](http://www.sublimetext.com/forum/viewtopic.php?f=5&t=7655) if you are interested in further details.~~

-**Good news:** This limitation appears to have been lifted in the latest betas of SublimeText 3.

 ### Serving suggestion

-I wrote this plug-in as a complement to my dissertation LaTeX workflow.
+I wrote this plug-in as a complement to my LaTeX workflow.
 Within a dedicated terminal session, or a tmux pane for that matter, I constantly monitor the log file for changes:

     tail -f ~/.subl.log

 This provides me with a dynamic view of the console stream in a separate window, without the space- and time-consuming tedium of toggling the console view.

+If need to maintain a history of log files following successive restarts of the editor, `multitail` is probably the best solution.
+It runs on all major Unix platforms and on Windows via Cygwin.

 ### Version history

+#### 12/2/2016
+- FIXED: Non-ASCII timestamps no longer cause a crash.
+- NEW: Support for Sublime Text 2 is dropped.

 #### 4/18/2013
 - NEW: Support for Sublime Text 3.